 Purple martins are beautiful, beloved songbirds, and these popular swallows are highly sought after as backyard birds, particularly in the eastern United States.
 But how much do you really know about purple martins?
-There is more to these birds than just pretty plumage!
+There is more to these birds than just pretty purple plumage!

 Purple Martin Trivia

-- With a length of 7-8 inches and a wingspan up to 15 inches, the purple martin is the largest swallow in North America and one of the largest of the world's roughly 90 swallow and martin species.
+- With a length of 7-8 inches and a wingspan up to 15 inches, the purple martin is the largest swallow in North America and one of the largest of the world's roughly 90 swallow and martin bird species.

 - Despite their colorful name, these birds are not actually purple.
 Their plumage is a dark blue-black with an iridescent sheen.
-Depending on the light and angle, their color may appear bright blue, navy blue, rich deep purple or even green.
+Depending on the light and angle, their color may appear bright blue, navy blue, rich deep purple, or even green.

 - Different ages and genders of purple martins migrate at different times.
 While there is some variation, older males typically migrate first, followed by older females and then younger birds.
-Because of this, older birds typically choose the better nesting sites because they arrive on the breeding grounds first.
+Because of this, older birds typically choose better nesting sites because they arrive on the breeding grounds first.

 - Purple martins are social, colonial birds, especially in eastern populations.
 Nesting colonies may include hundreds of pairs of birds, and roosting colonies later in the season may have tens of thousands of birds.
 The largest roosting colony was estimated to have 700,000 birds at one time.

-- Purple martin parents may feed their nestlings up to 60 times per day, bringing them various insects that are high in protein and other nutrition the young birds require.
+- Purple martin parents may feed their chicks up to 60 times per day, bringing them various insects that are high in protein and other nutrition the young birds require.
 Both males and females help feed the young chicks.

 - Purple martins are highly susceptible to bad weather.
 During long periods of cold or rain there will be no insects available to feed on, and entire bird colonies can die off if the weather does not improve in 2-3 days.